-Babies are more at risk of becoming dehydrated or getting an infection, so they need special care and attention in an emergency.
+Babies are more at risk of becoming dehydrated or getting an infection.
+They need special care and attention in an emergency.

-In an emergency, roads and shops may be closed for three days or more, so you’ll need to have supplies to get your baby through.
-This list of emergency supplies will be enough for 3–5 days.
-It will help you look after your baby when you do not have water or power.
+In an emergency, roads and shops may be closed for three days or more.
+You’ll need to have supplies to get your baby through.

 Make sure you also have supplies for your baby in a grab bag, in case you need to leave home in a hurry.

-If your baby often stays with family or carers, think about having some emergency supplies at their place as well as at home.
+If your baby often stays with family or carers, have some emergency supplies at their place as well as at home.

-During an emergency normal daily life is disrupted and in some cases people may need to leave their homes.
+During an emergency normal daily life is disrupted and people may need to leave their homes.
 This can be particularly difficult for mothers and people caring for babies.
-The Ministry of Health has guidelines on feeding your baby in an emergency for both breastfed and formula-fed babies.
+The Ministry of Health has advice on feeding your baby in an emergency for both breastfed and formula-fed babies.

-You can involve young children in planning for an emergency by giving them small tasks to do — for example, check the date on your stored water or test the torch is working.
+You can involve young children in planning for an emergency by giving them small tasks to do.
+For example, get them to check the date on your stored water or test the torch is working.